phillip-kruger/phillip-kruger.github.io/_posts/2020-02-25-microprofile_graphql_introduction.md

 bigimg: "/images/MicroProfile_GraphQL_introduction/banner.jpg"
 ---

-[MicroProfile GraphQL](https://github.com/eclipse/microprofile-graphql) is about to release it's first version (1.0).
+[MicroProfile GraphQL](https://github.com/eclipse/microprofile-graphql) has just released it's first version (1.0).
 In this blog post we will explore some of the functionalities available in this release.

 We will reference an example application, where we use [Thorntail](https://thorntail.io/) as a runtime, manually adding the [SmallRye GraphQL Implementation](https://github.com/smallrye/smallrye-graphql).